 Missed Court Date

 One of the most common problems our office deals with on a regular basis is license suspensions as a result of a failure to appear in court.
 In North Carolina, if you fail to appear on a minor traffic infraction, such as a speeding violation, the clerk of court reports this information to the Department of Motor Vehicles after about 20 days.
-DMV then sends out a letter, much like the one shown above, informing you that your license will soon be suspended.
+DMV then sends out a letter informing you that your license will soon be suspended.
 They send this letter to the address on your drivers license, so If you have moved, and did not inform DMV of your new address, you will not get this letter.
 This happens frequently, and drivers later are charged for driving with a revoked license, expressing their genuine surprise to the officer when they discover they are revoked for failure to appear.
 I have heard many reasons for why a person missed their court date. – you put the ticket in the glove box of the car and forgot all about it – had the court date confused – did not have the money to pay a ticket and thought that you could just wait to handle it until you had the money – thought that it wouldn’t matter unless you drove in NC again – did not have transportation to court – was hospitalized – was sick with the flu – thought that it was handled when they went to court for another case – thought the insurance company was handling it – thought that their employer, husband, or wife had handled it – just did not agree with the ticket.
 None of these reasons seem to matter to DMV- They suspend your license regardless of the reason you did not appear.
 Often, a driver goes to DMV to try and correct the problem once they are aware of it- DMV looks on the computer and shows the driver a list of things that they will have to pay or handle before they can get their license.
 I have heard clients describe how DMV told them they could get their license back once they paid several violations- then get a letter once they have done so, telling them they are suspended for another year because the way they handled the old forgotten ticket resulted in another form of suspension.